disc0nct/NetTool/README.md

  **Changelog:**

  - Added ability to kick clients from your network.
- - Added ability to kill connection for all clients except you with whitelisting some.
+ - Added ability to kill connection for all clients except you with whitelisting one client.

 **v1.0**
  - first release (nothing to mention).